rpicon320/ECC-Core-Updates/replit.md

   - Description field kept as optional for additional details when needed
   - Removed diagnostic codes completely per user preference
-  - Clean, streamlined interface focused on essential medical diagnosis information
+  - Clean, streamlined interface focused on essential medical diagnosis information ✓ Implemented AI-powered description generation feature (January 2025)
+  - Added OpenAI service integration with clinical description generation
+  - Created purple "AI Generate" button with sparkles icon next to description field
+  - Implemented proper loading states, error handling, and user feedback
+  - Button activates only when diagnosis name and category are provided
+  - Enhanced error messages for quota exceeded and API key issues
+  - Feature ready for production use when valid OpenAI API key with quota is provided